adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 Once terraform installation is complete, terraform will output the public IP main IP of the cluster as well as the SSH config necessary to connect to your cluster.

-Go to your registrar and create new DNS entry named as above `cluster_fqdn` and point it to the printed public IP.
+Go to your registrar and edit DNS entry named as above `cluster_fqdn` and point it to the printed public IP.
 Then integrate the SSH config to your own SSH config.

 Finally, use `ssh <cluster_name>-cp` in order to log in to your main control pane node.
 For other nodes, the control pane node will be used as a bastion for direct access to other nodes, so you can use `ssh <cluster_name>-w1` to directly access to your worker-01 node.